MrBeee/roll/Readme.md

 - azimuth, and
 - uniqueness (for unique fold)

-Once this has been completed, additional analysis information becomes available in the **Layout** tab:
+Once this step has been completed, additional analysis information becomes available in the **Layout** tab:

 - An **rms offset map** that shows the rms offset increments in each bin (lower is better)
 - A **spider diagram**, that is overlaid on the layout map, showing start- and end-points of all races in a single (selected) bin

-In the Layout tab, the following information then becomes available:
+In the **Analysis** tab, the following information then becomes available:

 - A **trace table**, showing the information from the analysis file
 - **Radial offsets** shown for a line in the **inline** direction